MyAlpaca5/IGNReviewAPI-Python/app/simple_db/README.md

 # Simple DB
-a simple database used by API service.
-In this project, I will use SQLite as the database.
+A simple database used by API service.
+In this application, i`SQLite` is used.

 ## Database Selection
 There are two main reason I choose SQL database instead of No-SQL database for this project: